nic0michael/K3S_Cluster_Maker/readme.md

 ```
 nano AllNodesConfig.yaml
 ```
-Now only populate the nodes you want and delete the ones you don't want in this file
+Now only populate the Nodes you want and delete the Nodes you don't want in this file

 ## To run this program from Python